unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-dagman.md

 	$ cd tutorial-dagman-namd/X-DAG

 Again we are missing the `.dag` file here.
 See if you can write the DAG file for this example.
 Hint: Does the job in the center actually need to do anything (is it a NOOP in programming speak)?
 Check the DAGMan docs!

+## Challenges

+* What happens if you introduce a cycle in a DAG?
+Modify one of the `.dag` files and see what happens.
+Do you get an error at submit time?
+How about in the `.dag.dagman.out` file?

 <div class="keypoints" markdown="1">
 #### Key Points